-Here are the spending areas of the federal budget that I would like to see cut, with some specific suggestions on how:
+Here are the spending cut ideas for different sections of the federal budget that I think would be the best way to avoid a fiscal disaster down the road, with some specific suggestions on how:

 Social Security was initially created in the 1930’s to be a social safety net to reduce the level of poverty our senior citizens were experiencing.
 I believe this goal is very worthwhile as I don’t want to live in a society where getting old is a key cause of poverty…and I want to pay my share of taxes to support this goal.
 It’s important to fund Social Security as a social safety net and not a universal retirement program.
 My proposed changes:

 - Raise the retirement age to 70, over an appropriate period of time to allow for people to plan.

 - Create a way for people to qualify for retirement at 64, 66 or 68 if they have worked enough years in a job that is physically more demanding.

 - Change the calculation of Cost of Living increases to be based on the inflation in living expenses and not the inflation in wages.